syerad/interactiveGitAdd/Readme.md

 `sudo ln -s /path/to/repo/build/interactiveGitAdd /usr/local/bin`

-or add the interactiveGitadd bin folder to your `PATH`
+or add the `interactiveGitadd/bin` folder to your `PATH`

-If the binary is not working properly for your system try to run the `interactiveGitadd.sh` from the src folder.
+If the binary is not working properly for your system try to run the `interactiveGitadd.sh` from the src folder instead of using the binary.

 ## Usage